Learning-based Robust Optimization: Procedures and Statistical Guarantees: Introduction

-Scenario generation (SG), pioneered by \cite{calafiore2005uncertain,calafiore2006scenario,campi2008exact,campi2011sampling} and independently suggested in the context of Markov decision processes by \cite{de2004constraint}, replaces the chance constraint in \eqref{CCP} with a collection of sampled constraints. \cite{luedtke2008sample} considers a generalization as a sample average approximation (SAA) that restricts the proportion of violated constraints, and \cite{luedtke2010integer} and \cite{luedtke2014branch} study solution methods using mixed integer programming.
-The SG and SAA approaches provide explicit statistical guarantees on the feasibility of the obtained solution in terms of the confidence level, the tolerance level and the sample size.
-In general, the sample size needed to achieve a given confidence grows linearly with the dimension of the decision space, which can be demanding for large-scale problems (as pointed out by, e.g., \cite{nemirovski2006convex}, P.971).
-Our approach offers benefits by providing a dimension-free sample size requirement.
-On the other hand, it requires the control of conservativeness and tractability through finding a suitable uncertainty set.
-Intriguingly, a special case of our proposed approach coincides with the so-called robust sampled program suggested by \cite{erdougan2006ambiguous}, with an additional step of calibrating the involved ball set surrounding each sampled point.
+Our approach is related to several existing methods for approximating \eqref{CCP}.
+Scenario generation (SG), pioneered by \cite{calafiore2005uncertain,calafiore2006scenario,campi2008exact,campi2011sampling} and independently suggested in the context of Markov decision processes by \cite{de2004constraint}, replaces the chance constraint in \eqref{CCP} with a collection of sampled constraints.
+Related work include also the sample average approximation (SAA) studied in \cite{luedtke2008sample,luedtke2010integer,luedtke2014branch}, which restricts the proportion of violated constraints and resembles the discarding approach in \cite{campi2011sampling}.
+SG provides explicit statistical guarantees on the feasibility of the obtained solution in terms of the confidence level, the tolerance level and the sample size.
+It directly approximates the chance-constrained optimization without the need of a set-based representation of the uncertainty, and hence allows a high geometric flexibility in the resulting set of violation and leads to less conservative solutions.
+However, in general, the sample size needed to achieve a given confidence grows linearly with the dimension of the decision space, which can be demanding for large-scale problems (as pointed out by, e.g., \cite{nemirovski2006convex}, P.971).
+Recent work reduce dependence on the decision dimension (and its interplay with the tolerance parameter) by, for instance, regularization (\cite{campi2013random}), tighter complexity results in terms of the support rank (\cite{schildbach2013randomized}), solution-dependent number of support constraints (\cite{campi2018wait}), one-off calibration schemes (\cite{care2014fast}), sequential validation (\cite{calafiore2011research,chamanbaz2016sequential,calafiore2017repetitive}), and hybrid approaches between RO and SG that translate scenario size requirements from decision to stochasticity space dimension (\cite{margellos2014road}).
+Among these, our proposed step to tune the set size is closest to the calibration approaches.
+However, instead of calibrating a solution obtained from a randomized program, we calibrate the coverage of an uncertainty set, and control conservativeness and tractability of the resulting RO through proper learning of its shape.